 Children easily lose ground if learning stops during the summer break.
 Fortunately, learning never has to stop.
 With your help, children are more likely to remember what they learnt during the year.
 A recent study estimates that summer loss for all students equals about a month of academic learning, so keep those brains busy and occupied.

 Continue daily routines during the summer, with structure and limits.
 The key is providing a balance and keeping children engaged.
 Long sleep-ins every morning and lolling round in the heat soon lead to grumpy, bored children.

 Don’t forget to have your children’s logon details at home for:

 These subscriptions are paid for by the school and your P&C to enable students and parents to have access to these learning tools at home.
-Ask your class teacher for the logon details if your child is unsure.
 It is well worth parents taking the time to look at these great online products to appreciate the benefits and value that they offer your family.

 Holidays are also a great time to update and practise Keyboard Skills.
 As much of students work has a computer focus, being able to easily navigate the keyboard is an essential skill for all years.
 An online typing or keyboard tutorial is a great way to extend these skills.
 Practicing skills in Word eg. Text boxes, inserting, headings etc are also valuable skills to practice and master.

 Children who read throughout the summer gain skills and start the new school year with a better understanding of language and the world around them.
 The more they like to read, the more they will read.

 Start a journey of discovery together.
 Make regular visits to the library to find books, magazines and movies on the topic your child is interested in.
 Look for related fiction as well as non-fiction.

 Ask questions as you read together or when your independent reader finishes a book to ensure that your child comprehends what they reading.
 Ask your child to tell you something new or surprising they learned, or to read a section that was full of interesting words.